sous-chefs/sc-mongodb/mongodb/README.md

 `mongodb[:cluster_role_prefix]` for all nodes in this cluster.
 This way they are able to find each other.

+## Sharding

-Configure sharding is a bit more complicated, because you need a few more components, but the idea is the same: identification of the members with their different internal roles (mongos, configserver, etc.) is done via `mongodb[:cluster_role_prefix]` and a `mongodb[:shard_name]`
+You need a few more components, but the idea is the same: identification of the members with their different internal roles (mongos, configserver, etc.) is done via `mongodb[:cluster_role_prefix]` and a `mongodb[:shard_name]`

 Let's have a look at a simple sharding setup, consisting of two shard servers, one